 Different Contact Lens Materials

-You can choose from multiple types of custom contact lenses:
+You can choose from multiple types of of personalized contact lenses, depending on your eye health and lifestyle:

-- Soft contact lenses offer the comfort of a soft, flexible lens.
+• Soft contact lenses offer the comfort of a soft, flexible lens.
 The hydrogel material gives soft contacts their pliable, comfortable structure.
 Soft lenses are the most common type of contact lens material for our patients.
+For patients needing a personalized fit, custom soft contact lenses can provide greater precision, enhanced comfort, and improved vision correction.

 Advances in contact lens technology affect the lenses’ design and materials.
 Contact lenses need to fit the wearer’s lifestyle, so take these factors into consideration: